mondoohq/docs/docs/mql/resources/network-pack/README.md

 # Mondoo Network Resource Pack Reference

-The network resource pack lets you use MQL to query and assess the security of domains and network services.
+The Network resource pack lets you use MQL to query and assess the security of domains and network services.

 Resources included in this pack: